bestestimate/api/README.md

 The public version of *MOLE* can be used for many examples.
 However, in some cases adaptations might be required (for instance adding a limit state for direct reliability analyses).
 Please [reach out](https://joostremmers.nl/menu_reach_out.html) in case you would like an added functionality or an update to the API.

 #### DEPENDENCIES
-*MOLE* is a web-API which means there are very little Python packages required:
+*MOLE* is a web-API which means there are very little (and standard) Python packages required:
 * Requests
 * JSON
 * Base64